 These FAQs address the most common questions from property owners.
 For more information, see FAQs on the Stormwater Utility Fee

 1. How is the Stormwater Utility Fee different from the water bills I receive?

-The Stormwater Utility Fee is billed on the real estate bill and pays for stormwater management programs that reduce flooding and pollution of our local waterways caused by rain and snow melt that run off impervious areas.
-In addition to the Stormwater Utility Fee most Alexandria customers receive two separate bills – one from Virginia American Water, which provides clean water to your home, and one from AlexRenew, which cleans your dirty water after it is flushed to the sanitary sewer.
+The Stormwater Utility Fee is based on the generation of stormwater runoff and pays for the management of that stormwater by the City.
+Most customers will receive the bill as a line item on their real estate tax bill that is received directly or through their mortgage company.
+In addition to the Stormwater Utility Fee most Alexandria customers receive two other water-related bills – one from Virginia American Water, which provides clean water to your home, and one from AlexRenew, which cleans your dirty water after it is flushed to the sanitary sewer.

 Impervious area is a surface composed of any material that significantly impedes or prevents natural infiltration of water into the soil.
 Impervious surfaces include, but are not limited to: roofs, buildings, streets, parking areas, and any concrete, asphalt, or compacted gravel surface.

 6. Is the City’s mapping of my property’s impervious area correct?